 A modern take on a traditional tee

 At Patra, as much as we love a classic tee we also know that sometimes you want the comfort and easy-to-wear benefits of a t-shirt but with a little more luxury and style.

-And our tees, in rich cotton, as well as clever blends of silk, linen and bamboo, deliver just that – soft and versatile, they can be worn every day but always a touch of elegance to an outfit.
+Our tees - in rich cotton as well as clever blends of silk, linen and bamboo - deliver just that.
+Soft and versatile, they can be worn every day but always add a touch of elegance to an outfit.